 An easement put simply, is a proprietary interest in somebody else’s land.
 The most common forms of easements are rights of way and easements for services, such as water, electricity or sewerage.

-The below diagram is a simple example of some different easements over land.
+The above diagram is a simple example of some different easements over land.

 As you will see, there are two easements in this diagram.
 Lot 1 has two easements which burden the land and Lot 2 has one benefited easement and one burdened (or servient) easement.